Here's freebie from Facebook.

 Hybrid, this is just scary

-2. make sure you get a good humidifier attachment.
-Most Cpap are good at drying out basements ( well your body) humidifiers go a long way especially over winter.
+make sure you get a good humidifier attachment.
+Most Cpap are good at

 3. Distilled water, not spring or tap.
-Residue in humidifier
+Residue in humidifiers are a pain to clean

 4. Padded straps with minimal velcro, there is nothing quite like velcro burn at 3am.